NormXU/NormXU.github.io/_posts/2023-11-16-Rethinking-Rotary-Position-Embedding-4.md

 ---
 layout: post
-title: "Why YaRN could be currently the best method to expand the context length"
+title: "Why could YaRN be currently the best method to expand the context length"
+excerpt_separator: <!--more-->
 tags: ["LLM"]
 ---

 <hr>

-### The "Out-of-Bound" Problem
+## The "Out-of-Bound" Problem

 In [YaRN](https://arxiv.org/pdf/2309.00071.pdf) paper, the author mentioned a flaw in current NTK-RoPE:
 > Due to the "out-of-bound" values, the theoretical scale factor $$s$$ does not accurately describe the true context extension scale.
 In practice, the scale value $$s$$ has to be set higher than the expected scale for